DavidUllauri/Devour/README.md

 # Devour

-Pick a place to eat
+Pick a place to eat by voting.